ljfranklin/k8s-pi/README.md

 sudo wipefs -a /dev/sda # assumes USB drive has device ID /dev/sda
 ```

-> Note: you can add USB drives to multiple nodes if you wish for extra redundancy.
+> Note: you can add USB drives to multiple nodes for extra redundancy if you want.
 Remember to add these hosts under the `[gfs-cluster]` section in `hosts.ini` as shown below.

 ### Installing k8s

-Create `ansible.cfg` file in project root:
+Create an `ansible.cfg` file in project root:

 ```
 cat << EOF > ansible.cfg